verrazzano/docs/content/en/docs/console/projects/projectdetails/namespaces/_index.md

 draft: true
 ---

-A Multi-Cluster project will create namespaces to deploy applications and components across one or more of Managed Clusters.
-To access namespaces associated with a **Project** deployed in verrazzano :
+To view namespaces governed by a **Project** in verrazzano :
 1. From the **Home Page**, select "**Projects** under Resources navigation section.
-1. Click on the link present against Name column on the project card.
+2. Click on the link present against Name column on the project card.
 The project details page will open up in a separate window.
-1. Select **Namespaces** from the **Resources** navigation section.
+3. Select **Namespaces** from the **Resources** navigation section.
-2. A list of cards with Name of namespaces is displayed.
+4. A list of cards with Name of namespaces is displayed.

+See [Projects]({{< relref "/docs/applications/projects" >}}) section for more details on Projects and Namespaces.